surya-tn99/ADD-IT/README.md

 # ADD IT

 Welcome to **ADD IT**, a command prompt-based game developed in C++.
-This game is currently in the development stage, and i excited to share it with you!
+I excited to share it with you! , the basic feature has been completly developend and other features are not developed.

 ## About the Game